-Request for Transportation Change forms will be available on the district's website and in the Transportation Department office.
-Parent/guardian must complete and submit to the Transportation Supervisor the TransportationChange Request form, allowing at least (4) days for the request to be processed.
+Request for Transportation Change Forms are available on the district's website and in the Transportation Department office.
+Parent/guardian must complete and submit to the Transportation Supervisor the appropriate Transportation Change Request form, allowing at least (5) days for the request to be processed.